orangejuice/blog/data/activity/book-大雪将至-2018/record.en.md

 date: 2023-08-19 07:22:14+08:00
 douban:
   rating: 8.3
-  subtitle: "[Austria] Robert Seethaler / 2018 / Nanhai Publishing Company"
+  subtitle: "[Austria] Robert Seethaler / 2018 / Nanhai Publishing Co."
 ---

-Via tw mier Just read "A Whole Life", similar to when I read "Stoner" and "The Remains of the Day" previously, though the scope of the story is different, they all tell the tale of an older person reflecting on their life.
-I can't resist these kinds of stories, I often find myself on the verge of tears while reading them.
-I don't know if it's because I'm too old or too young.
+Via tw mier Just read "Snow is Coming," and just like when I read Stoner and The Remains of the Day, although the story scales differ, they all talk about an elderly person reflecting on their life.
+I'm completely helpless against these types of stories and often find myself crying as I read.
+I don't know if it's because my mindset is too old or too young.
 Sigh.